 Ask questions around religion, about what race people consider themselves to be, sexuality, location, and family status.
 Find out whether people feel they belong and whether they think your organisation is inclusive.
 These surveys can be anonymised so people don’t feel pressured to give the answers they think you want to hear.

 Then use those answers as a basis for your inclusion plans going forward.
 If your employees don’t feel your company is inclusive, look at the breakdown of your team and think about how you can make different religions, sexualities, and races feel more included.
 Even if your people do feel included, there are still things you can do better:

 3. Celebrate More Holidays Than Just Christmas and Easter

 Many of you reading this will be in mainly Christian or secular countries and will traditionally celebrate Easter and Christmas, with holidays expected around this time.
 However, we increasingly live in a more mixed society, so being flexible with other holidays is becoming more important.

 Take Eid, which is celebrated on a different dates every year and the date often isn’t set until just before.
 While many businesses might struggle with that level of flexibility, being able to offer those days off is an excellent way to make employees more included.

 4. Give Your People Inclusion Autonomy

-In one of our earliest episodes of The Talent Intelligence Podcast, we interviewed Janet Oniya of Accenture.
+In one of our earliest episodes of our podcast, we interviewed Janet Oniya of Accenture.
 As a black mother, working in tech, Janet is a huge advocate of diversity and of an inclusive workplace.